MohitPimoli/Upload-Folders-to-GitHub/README.md

 Paste the text inside and save it by pressing Ctrl+x >>> then  y >>> then  Enter.

 5. Add all your project files to the Git repository:
+   - For adding all files at once use.
         ```bash
         git add .
         ```
-6. Commit your files to the repository:
+    - For adding one file at a time use.
        ```bash
+        git add <file_name>
+        ```
+7. Commit your files to the repository:
+    ```bash
     git commit -m "Your Commit"
     ```

-7. Create a new repository on GitHub.
+8. Create a new repository on GitHub.
 Make sure to not initialize it with a README, .gitignore, or License.
 This is because you are pushing an existing repository.

-8. Link the local repository to the remote repository:
+9. Link the local repository to the remote repository:
     ```bash
     git remote add origin https://github.com/username/new-repo.git
     ```